Lead user

-Lead user method introduction
+Lead User method

-Because lead users are often the originators of functionally novel product and service innovations, producer firms have an interest in identifying the innovations they may have developed and analyzing their commercial potential.
-The Lead User Method is a market research tool that has been developed to assist producers in doing this task.
-It is often used by companies and / or individuals seeking to develop breakthrough products.
-Lead User methodology was originally developed by Dr. Eric von Hippel of the Massachusetts Institute of Technology (MIT) and first described in the July 1986 issue of Management Science.
-In contrast to the traditional market research techniques that collect information from the users at the center of the target market, the Lead User method takes a different approach, collecting information about both needs and solutions from the leading edges of the target market and from analogue markets, markets facing similar problems in a more extreme form.
+The Lead User method is a market research tool that has been developed to assist producers in identifying lead users' innovations, and analyzing the commercial potential of those innovations.
+The methodology is based upon the idea that breakthrough products can be developed by identifying leading trends and needs that already exist in marketplaces, and then developing the product specifically to cater to those trends and needs.

+This method was originally developed by Dr. Eric von Hippel, and first described in the July 1986 issue of Management Science.

+In contrast to traditional market research techniques, which collect information from the users at the center of the already-established target market, the Lead User method instead collects information about needs and solutions from the leading edges of the target market and from "analogue markets", made up of people who face similar problems in a more extreme form.

-The methodology involves four major steps:
+The Lead User methodology involves four major steps: